adamawolf/BaseBoard/README.md

 ## Motivation.

-As maker of [TapTyping](http://itunes.apple.com/us/app/taptyping/id364237969?mt=8), I’ve been in the unique position to collect perfomrance data for 3rd party keyboards.
-When compared with Apple's built in keyboard, existing third party keyboards thus far haven't increased typing speed or accuracy.
-Direct individual taps that rely on our pre-existing "QWERTY" muscle memories constistently beat out input methods that rely heavily on swiping or auto-correct by a healthy margin.
+As maker of [TapTyping](http://itunes.apple.com/us/app/taptyping/id364237969?mt=8), I’ve been able to track perfomrance data for 3rd party keyboards since their public release in September.
+It seems keyboards that rely on direct individual taps and our pre-existing "QWERTY" muscle memories constistently beat out input methods that rely heavily on swiping or auto-correct.
+So far, when compared with Apple's keyboard, no third party keyboard holds a candle in terms of typing speed or accuracy.

 BaseBoard is a starting point so that people who would like to innovate with fundamentals-based virtual keyboarding are not forced to re-invent the wheel.
 Virtual keyboarding is here to stay.
 Let's make it better.